-Command Mnemonic Function ORESOURCE Requests resources and establishes global limits for an on-line session.
+Command Mnemonic Function LIST Determines disposition of listing output.
+LOAD-LYNX Invokes the LINK processor to create a run unit.
+The LINK command is a synonym.
+MAP Invokes the LINK processor to produce a map.
+MESSAGE Directs a message to the installation operator's console.
+MODIFY Modifies the name, password, and attributes of one or more files.
+The RENAME command is a synonym.
+OFF Terminates an on-line session and disconnects the terminal.
+The BYE command is a synonym.
+ORESOURCE Requests resources and establishes global limits for an on-line session.
 PASSWORD Creates, changes, or deletes a log-on password for an account.
 PLATEN Defines the number of lines per page and characters per line on terminal output.
 PMD Invokes DELTA to dump specified portions of a program which terminate abnormally.
 PRINT Immediately sends output accumulated for logical devices to their destinations.
 PRIORITY Establishes the default priority for a job.
 PRIV Requests authorization and deauthorization of privileges.
 PROCEED Resumes an interrupted activity and terminates interrupt mode.
 The CONTINUE and GO commands are synonyms.
 PROFILE Selects a terminal profile.
-PROTECT Instructs IBEX to issue a QUIT? message prior to performing any activity which will make the user's interrupted process unresumable.
+PROTECT Instructs IBEX to issue a QUIT? message prior to performing any activity which will make the user's interrupt process unresumable.
 QUIT Terminates interrupt mode, prompting the user for an IBEX command.
 The END and STOP commands are synonyms.
 RELEASE Deallocates allocated resources.
 REMOVE Requests that a tape be removed from a system tape drive.
-RENAME Modifies the name, password, and attributes of one or more files.
-The MODIFY command is a synonym.
-REPORT Specifies the level of accounting statistics to be displayed after each job step.
-RESET Modifies DCB assignments at a job step.
-RESOURCE Requests resources and establishes global limits for batch processing.
-REWIND Rewinds a tape to its beginning or load point.
-RUM Invokes DELTA to process permanent patches against a run unit.
-RUN Invokes the LINK processor to link specified object units into a temporary run unit, fetches the run unit, and initiates execution. rununit Fetches the specified run unit and initiates execution.
-SAVE Copies the current contents of memory to a disk file.
-SET Assigns a file or device to a DCB and sets DCB parameters.

 Table A-1.
-IBEX Commands (cont)
+IBEX Commands (part 3)